 It has always puzzled me that while it is relatively easy to publish positive findings (A correlates with B), it is almost impossible to make public the opposite – C doesn’t correlate with D – on the same topic, despite carefully designed and meticulously executed experiments and their brilliant analysis.

 However, by switching publishing from the printed model to digital publishing the “you don’t talk about negative results” model is changing.
-You can deposit your negative results in databases and even publish as a paper in a peer-reviewed journal.
+You can deposit your negative results in databases and even publish them as a paper in a peer-reviewed journal.

-Figshare is a free database, which allows uploading and sharing of data including papers.
+Figshare is a free database, which allows the uploading and sharing of data including papers.
 Each object has a unique Digital Object Identifier (DOI), which enables searching for and sharing the document.

 Do you know of other models or methods of publishing negative results?